 If your child struggles with homework, gets poor grades on tests, or says they hate math, taking a math diagnostic is a first step to getting them on the right track.
 It will help us pinpoint what’s causing difficulty, and enables us to create a customized plan.
 Even students who’ve told us they hate math have gone on to say after a few months that it’s become their favorite subject!

 In school, students are taught a tremendous amount of material very quickly.
 If your child doesn’t master the skill the first time through, chances are good it will haunt them later.
 Maybe they were out sick for a few days, or they were tired or distracted during a key class.
 It may be that they just need more time practice, or need the material presented differently.
 Perhaps a learning disability

 affects their progress.
 Whatever the case, in most math classes, each unit is a building block for the next, so missing a few of those early lessons can derail students when they get to more challenging problems.

 We’ve found that customized, one-on-one instruction can make a huge difference for students struggling in math.
 During tutoring, your tutor will use several strategies to make sure math sessions are fun, focused, and tailored to your child’s needs:

-If you think your child may need additional support in math, contact us about having them take a math diagnostic!
+If you think your child may need additional support in math, give us a call!